dbmcclain/Lisp-Actors/README.md

     (send* cust ans)
     (send (create unwfn))))

-(defmacro unw-prot ((worker cust &rest msg) &body unw-body) `(do-unw-prot (lambda ()
+(defmacro unw-prot (service cust &body unw-body) `(do-unw-prot (lambda ()
                   ,@unw-body)
-                ,worker ,cust ,@msg))
+                ,service ,cust))
 ```
-UNW-PROT forms a Timed-Service from the worker Actor, so that a timeout will be generated if the worker fails to send a message to the customer in time.
-Also, we interpose a Continuation Actor between the worker and its actual customer.
+UNW-PROT forms a Timed-Service from the service Actor, so that a timeout will be generated if the service fails to send a message to the customer in time.
+Also, we interpose a Continuation Actor between the service and its actual customer.
+Recall that a "service" is an Actor that takes only a customer in a message.

 But notice the strong similarity of Actors programming compared to CPS-style coding.
 We have a CUSTOMER Actor in first position of each message, CPS-style has a Continuation closure in first position of every function call.

 And here is an example use of UNW-PROT to control access to a file, and ensure that the file will be closed:
 ```